Economic relief talks between White House, Pelosi suddenly resume as House Democrats make new offer

 Pelosi had been under growing pressure from moderates in her caucus to take new action on economic relief, with millions still out of work and growing signs that the economic recovery could be stalling as the unprecedented stimulus Congress agreed to at the start of the pandemic dwindles.

-Mnuchin has suggested the White House would be open to spending as much as $1.5 trillion on a new pandemic relief bill — leading some lawmakers on both sides to believe that a deal could be in reach somewhere between that figure and the $2.2 trillion Pelosi has embraced for months.
-Publicly, at least, Pelosi has not budged from the $2.2 trillion figure — except to suggest last week that she might unveil a new bill costing even more than that.
+Mnuchin has suggested the White House would be open to spending as much as $1.5 trillion on a pandemic relief bill — leading some lawmakers on both sides to believe that a deal could be in reach somewhere between that figure and the $2.2 trillion Pelosi has embraced for months.
+Publicly, at least, Pelosi has not budged from the higher number — except to suggest last week that she might unveil a new bill costing even more than that.

-A number of moderate House Democrats, including freshman lawmakers running tough reelection races, have been urging Pelosi to compromise on a lower number.
+A number of moderate House Democrats, including freshman lawmakers running in tough reelection races, have been urging Pelosi to compromise on a lower number.

 “I cannot sit by and watch if we let standing by our number prevent anything from happening, and that happens too often here,” said Rep. Dean Phillips (D-Minn.), part of the bipartisan Problem Solvers Caucus that unveiled an approximately $1.5 trillion proposal earlier this month that was partially endorsed by Trump.

 But some Senate Republicans oppose spending any more money at all.
-Senate Majority Leader Mitch McConnell (R-Ky.) struggled to get his conference united behind a much smaller bill that spent only around $300 billion in new money.
+Senate Majority Leader Mitch McConnell (R-Ky.) struggled to get his conference united behind a bill to spend only around $300 billion in new money.
 Democrats opposed it when McConnell tried to bring it up for a vote earlier this month.

 It’s unclear how that dynamic — coupled with the Senate’s focus on filling the Supreme Court vacancy — could affect the chances for a deal.